Article

 • Locking: If the knee locks or feels like it cannot move freely, this could be indicative of a meniscal tear or cartilage damage.

-• Instability: A feeling of instability or the knee giving way can be a sign of ligament damage.
+• Instability: A feeling of instability or the knee giving way can be a sign of ligament damage, including ACL or MCL sprains.

 • Stiffness: Persistent stiffness in the knee can be related to underlying conditions like osteoarthritis.
 For tips on managing stiffness, check out our article on stiff knee.